You have decided to remodel! How can you ensure the best finish and process? Read on.

 - Get in writing how your contractor will charge you: cost plus or percentage.

-- *Work with your designer before you work with the contractor so you have a good idea of the details and their costs before you get bids.
-With your designer you will then also have hashed out all of your ideas, worries, any layouts, design and products you want to use.
-Your contractor can in no way GUESS what quality you want if you don’t give him that information in advance…could you guess quality he would want in his house?
-Nope!
-He can’t read your mind either.
-With the specific items already selected, all of the contractors you are getting bids from can let you compare apples to apples…not canned apples and a frozen crust to a fresh apple pie.
+- Work with your designer (or make all of your own design decisions) before you work with the contractor so you have a good idea of the details and quality you are wanting.
+That way, it is clear to both parties what the expectations of quality and items are.
+With your designer you will then also have hashed out all of your ideas, worries, any layouts, design and specific products you want to use.
+Your contractor can in no way guess what quality you want if you don’t give him that information in advance I guarantee your ideas will not line up.
+Could you guess quality he would want in his house?
+No way and he can’t read your mind either.
+By having all of your items selected in advance (lighting, tiles, countertops, wood floor type, trim, doors, etc.), all of the contractors you are getting bids from can let you compare apples to apples…not canned apples and a frozen crust to a fresh apple pie.
 For example…your entry light…in your head you were dreaming of cost $3000.
 Without you telling your contractor that, they must guess how much an entry fixture might cost.
-One estimate from a contractor may allow you $500 for that $3000 light and one estimate may give you a $2000 allowance for that $3000 fixture.
-If the contractors hide that allowance for the $3000 fixture under the umbrella, “Lighting and Electrical,” how can you compare builders accurately?
+One estimate from a contractor may allow you $500 for your new entry light and one estimate may give you a $2000 allowance for that $3000 fixture you had your heart set on.
+That is very different and setting you up for one disappointment after another with each item you select.

-- *With your designer, also work up a list of the specific services and construction you want done (paint the entire entry walls and trim, add cased entry into the office, replace the entry tile, replace stair rails…)
+- With your designer or on your own, also work up a list of the specific services and construction you want done (paint the entire entry walls and trim, add cased entry into the office, replace the entry tile, replace stair rails…) so there are as few surprises as possible.

-- How will the contractor handle “scope creep” and change orders – what is their process.
-It happens every time…you decide to add a smidge here…another light there…well, go ahead and paint the hall, too… Get in writing how you and your contractor will communicate and agree on changes/additions and get a bid from them BEFORE they add the work.
+- Cover with your contractor how will they will handle “scope creep” and change orders – what is their process.
+It happens every time…you decide to add a smidge here…another light there…a few more square feet and well, go ahead and paint the hall, too.
+That can put you in a pickle.
+Get in writing how you and your contractor will communicate and agree on changes/additions and get a bid from them BEFORE they add each type of work.
 He needs to understand, you approve nothing without a bid on it first…a detailed bid!

 - How will your contractor bill you?
 Careful with paying in advance of them performing any work…sometimes they don’t show up and may run with your money and maybe even after demolishing your areas!
 Do a deposit of no more than 25%.
 Paying for labor that hasn’t been done is scary.
 There should be a carefully spelled out timeline of when to pay at specific, measurable times.